IRSSG: An Open-Source Software Package for Spin Space Groups: Abstract

 \section{Abstract}

 We present an open-source software package {\ttfamily IRSSG} for investigating magnetic systems with spin space groups (SSGs).
 The package works within the density functional theory (DFT) framework and requires wavefunctions from DFT codes, such as VASP, Quantum ESPRESSO, as well as any other code that has an interface to Wannier90.
 We introduce a set of compact SSG international symbols by combining non-crystallographic point groups with the 230 crystallographic space groups.
 The program first identifies all SSG operations and determines the SSG international symbol for a given magnetic system.
 It then generates the SSG character tables of little groups at any $k$ point.
-Finally, it computes the traces of matrix presentations of SSG operations and assigns irreducible corepresentation labels to magnetic energy bands.
+Finally, it computes the traces of matrix representations of SSG operations and assigns irreducible corepresentation labels to magnetic energy bands.
 The program is not only timely but also essential for advancing research on the study of magnons, altermagnetism, magnetic topology, and novel high-degeneracy excitations in SSG systems.

-\ \textbf{Program summary} \\ {\it Program title: } IRSSG \\ {\it Program Files doi:} tobeupdated \\ {\it Licensing provisions:} GNU Lesser General Public License, \href{https://www.gnu.org/licenses/lgpl-3.0.html#license-text}{https://www.gnu.org/licenses/lgpl-3.0.html\#license-text}\\ {\it Programming language:} Python 3, Fortran 90\\ {\it Nature of problem:} Determining the irreducible (co)representations of band structures under spin space groups (SSGs) is particularly valuable for band-character assignment, connectivity analysis, and topology diagnostics in SSG systems.\\ {\it Solution method:} The program identifies all SSG operations and determines the corresponding SSG international symbol.
-It constructs the $k$-little-group character tables using the Hamiltonian method, and determines the band irreducible (co)representations by comparing the traces of matrix representations of SSG operations acting on DFT wavefunctions or Wannier tight-binding states.
+\ \textbf{Program summary} \\ {\it Program title: } IRSSG \\ {\it CPC Library link to program files:} \href{https://doi.org/10.17632/sjyxmpr9gw.1}{https://doi.org/10.17632/sjyxmpr9gw.1} \\ {\it Licensing provisions:} GNU General Public Licence 3.0\\ {\it Programming language:} Python 3, Fortran 90\\ {\it Nature of problem:} Determining the irreducible corepresentations of band structures under spin space groups (SSGs) is particularly valuable for band-character assignment, connectivity analysis, and topology diagnostics in SSG systems.\\ {\it Solution method:} The program identifies all SSG operations and determines the corresponding SSG international symbol.
+It constructs the $k$-little-group character tables using the Hamiltonian method, and determines the band irreducible corepresentations by comparing the traces of matrix representations of SSG operations acting on DFT wavefunctions or Wannier tight-binding states.